Recent Developments

 Donations

-- Brazil has specific state-level legislation that imposes a 4% tax on donations, whether the source of the donation is foreign or domestic.
+- State-level legislation imposes a 4% tax on donations, whether foreign or domestic.

-- Bank rules introduced in 2018 impose new requirements for the issue of a specific bill commonly used in Brazil by individual and corporate entities to donate to not-for-profit organizations, which will hinder donations.
+- Bank rules introduced in 2018 imposed additional requirements to issue a specific bill commonly used in Brazil by individual and corporate entities to donate to not-for-profit organizations, which will hinder donations.

 Income from Economic Activities

-The Civil Code defines associations as entities organized for non-economic purposes, which means that these organizations may pursue economic activities but may not have economic goals.
-Thus, associations and not-for-profit organizations in Brazil may generally pursue economic activities, invest in the stock market, participate in mergers and acquisitions, and acquire control of companies.
+While associations are organized for non-economic purposes under the Civil Code, they may engage in revenue-generating activities, provided such activities support their mission.
+Thus, associations and other not-for-profit organizations are permitted to engage in economic activities, invest in the stock market, participate in mergers and acquisitions, and acquire control of companies.

 Tax Treatment

-Article 150(VI)(c) of the Brazilian Constitution stipulates that the federal government, states, federal district, and cities are not allowed to tax private, not-for-profit legal entities engaged in education and social assistance.
-This tax exemption applies only to those assets, income, and services related to the essential activities of the entity.
-In addition, Article 150(VI)(c) provides that complementary laws may specify criteria that educational and social assistance organizations must satisfy in order to obtain the tax benefit.
+Article 150(VI)(c) of the Constitution exempts private, not-for-profit legal entities engaged in education and social assistance from federal, state, federal district, and city taxes.
+This exemption applies only to assets, income, and services directly related to the entity’s core activities.
+Article 150(VI)(c) further provides that complementary laws may specify criteria that educational and social assistance organizations must satisfy in order to obtain the tax benefit.

-Article 14 of the National Tax Code stipulates that to obtain tax exemption, CSOs shall:
+Article 14 of the National Tax Code stipulates that to obtain a tax exemption, a CSO shall:

 - Not distribute its assets or profits among its members;

-- Keep accounting books in order to promote transparency of its activities and accounts; and
+- Keep accounting records to promote transparency of its activities and finances; and

 - Limit the use of its resources to the Brazilian territory and to maintaining and developing its aims.

-- Invest all its funds in the maintenance and development of its objectives;
+- Invest all its funds in the maintenance and development of its statutory objectives;

 - Keep full records of income and expenses using proper accounting procedures;

-- Keep records for at least five years to demonstrate the origin of revenues, the nature of expenses, and any other acts and transactions that may change its net worth;
+- Maintain records for at least five years that demonstrate the origin of revenues, the nature of expenses, and any other acts and transactions that may change its net worth;

-- Submit income tax statements to the Federal Revenue Office annually;
+- Submit annual income tax statements to the Federal Revenue Office;

-- Ensure that in case of merger, acquisition, liquidation, or dissolution, its assets are transferred to another similar organization that is also eligible for exemption; and
+- Ensure that in the event of merger, acquisition, liquidation, or dissolution, its assets are transferred to another similar organization that is also eligible for exemption; and

 - Comply with additional requirements set out in statutes related to the operation of tax-exempt organizations.

-Provided that the foregoing requirements are met, the educational or social assistance entity needs merely to declare that it is eligible for the exemption before the Revenue Service Authorities (“Receita Federal”).
+If these conditions are satisfied, an educational or social assistance entity needs merely to declare that it is eligible for the exemption before the Revenue Service Authorities (Receita Federal).

-The Supreme Court decided in ruling RE 851108 in 2020 that the Constitution requires a federal law to establish the Imposto sobre Transmissão Causa Mortis e Doação (ITCMD) when the donor has his/her domicile or residence abroad.
-Thus, according to the Supreme Court, “States and the Federal District are forbidden from instituting the ITCMD in the cases referred to in article 155, § 1, III, of the Federal Constitution without the intervention of the complementary law required by the aforementioned constitutional provision.”
+In 2020, the Supreme Court ruled in RE 851108 that the Constitution requires a federal law to establish an estate and gift tax (Imposto sobre Transmissão Causa Mortis e Doação or ITCMD) when the donor resides abroad.
+Thus, “States and the Federal District are forbidden from instituting ITCMD in the cases referred to in article 155, § 1, III, of the Federal Constitution without the intervention of the complementary law required by the aforementioned constitutional provision.”

 Tax Reform